Hero Mobile

 FAQs

 It has been 11 years since the publication of Perfectly Placed for Business, Hertfordshire’s Strategic Economic Plan (SEP) which set the blueprint for growth for the next decade and was last revised in 2019.
 Its vision to become one of the leading UK economies by 2030 was underpinned by these key priorities: * Maintaining global excellence in science and technology * Harnessing our relationships with London (& elsewhere) * Reinvigorating our places for the 21st Century * Foundations for growth Since then, significant progress has been made and the plan secured considerable private and public sector investment in Hertfordshire.
-In less than 10 years, GVA has grown by £10bn, generating over £42bn a year.
-Huge global pressures have also had an impact on the local economy with COVID, UK’s departure from the European Union, war in Ukraine and the Middle East, and a cost of living crisis.
+In less than 10 years, GVA has grown by £10bn, generating over £46bn a year.
+Huge global pressures have also had an impact on the local economy with COVID, UK’s departure from the European Union, war in Ukraine and the Middle East, and a cost-of-living crisis.
 Changes to the wider political landscape on both a local and national level, and a new UK Government means that the time is right to develop a new economic strategy and help plan ahead for future growth.

 • Businesses • Government bodies and Local Authorities • MPs • Strategic/Place Partnerships: • Education and Employer Groups • Major Transport Providers • Environmental Groups: • Investors and Developers • Health, Police and other agencies • Voluntary and Community Groups • Residents • Professional/Civic Bodies • Media